Unforgettable island discoveries

 Days 10 and 11: Days at leisure

-Bid farewell to Beruwela today, and transfer to the airport for your flight home.
-You'll arrive back in the UK this evening, at the end of a wonderful Sri Lankan adventure.
+Bid farewell to Beruwela today and transfer to the airport for the return flight to the UK.

 Small group tours